-They did a three-minute presentation of their project to the jury, which includes Professor Abel Olayinka (Chairperson), Vice-Chancellor, University of Ibadan; Profs Wole Soyinka and Pat Utomi; Dr Jean-Marc Ricca and others who are experts from the academia, research institutions and the business community.
+They did a three-minute presentation of their project to the jury, which includes Professor Abel Olayinka (Chairperson), Vice-Chancellor, University of Ibadan; Prof Pat Utomi; Dr Jean-Marc Ricca and others who are experts from the academia, research institutions and the business community.

 At the end, out of 17 participants, Dr Agema Agatha, team leader of Sevhage Literary and Development Initiative took the first position for her presentation on Breaking the Wall of Clean Water Access.
 Dr Ilomuanya Margaret came 2nd with Breaking the Wall of Heterosexual HIV transmission while Mr Adebisi Adenipekun took the 3rd position with Breaking the Wall of Counterfeit Drugs in Nigeria.

-They will travel to Berlin, Germany to participate in the Lab Finale, where there will be presentations from 100 other winners of other Labs across the globe.
-They will also attend the Falling Walls Conference, where more than 600 guests from 75 nations are expected to attend.
+Dr Agema will travel to Berlin, Germany to participate in the Lab Finale, where there will be presentations from 100 other winners of other Labs across the globe.
+He will also attend the Falling Walls Conference, where more than 600 guests from 75 nations are expected to attend.